kaippatel/DMLS-LangChain-Workshop/README.md

 This repository contains materials for learning and experimenting with LangChain.
-Throughout the workshop, we'll be walking through important concepts and theory, up to building a deployable RAG application that can be trained on one's own data.
+Throughout the workshop, we'll be walking through important concepts and theory, up to building a deployable RAG application that can be trained on your own data.

 ## 📌 Workshop Overview